SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/tracking.md

 **SmartREST example**

-Devices may update their current position using the 112 static template
+Devices may update their current position using the 112 static template:

 `112,51.151977,6.95173,67,`